Vic and Bob: Advertising

 In the 1990s and 2000s both Reeves and Mortimer capitalised on their fame by featuring in a variety of television adverts.
 The earliest of these was for Cadbury's Boost bars, described by Reeves as "slightly rippled with a flat underside".
 Other companies they advertised together included Müller, where the duo acted out examples of pleasure and pain, MFI and Kit-e-Kat.
 They have advertised several products solo such as Mini Cheddars and DHL (Mortimer) and Heinz Tomato Ketchup, Fanta, Lynx and Mars chocolate bars (Reeves).
 Mortimer contends that derivative material of their comedy and works has "flooded the advertising world.
 The Tango and McDonald's ads wouldn't have been on without our sort of stuff."

 Reeves and Mortimer appeared in a corporate advert for the BBC itself in the early 1990s, suggesting that the BBC was a place where talent could grow and develop.
 The advert spoofed BBC trailers of the time, which informed viewers of upcoming programmes due for broadcast.
 The duo's advert replaced these real programmes with their own inventions, including crime-drama "Detective in a Wheelbarrow", a comedy pastiche of Last of the Summer Wine called "Three Blokes in a Bath" (which also featured Matt Lucas), coverage of both "Olympic Anvil Throwing" and "International Pan Fighting", and ended with "Poldark on Mopeds".

 Perhaps the most significant advert starring the pair was the finale of the Renault Clio Papa & Nicole advert series in 1998.
 Renault cast the duo to battle over Nicole, the star of the series, at the altar.
 An estimated 23 million viewers tuned in to see Nicole jilting Reeves at the altar and eloping with Mortimer in a Clio, spoofing a scene from the 1967 film The Graduate.
 For extra exposure, the commercial was scheduled for prime time viewing during the long-standing British soap opera Coronation Street.
-It was also screened extensively during the World Cup.
+Reeves himself would later appear on the soap nineteen years later, as a character named Colin Callen; claiming to be the son of established character, Norris Cole.
+The Clio advert was also screened extensively during the World Cup.
 The duo's The Smell of Reeves and Mortimer characters Le Corbussier et Papin quoted the advert in their sketches before they were cast in the role.

 Also in 1998, the pair voiced adverts for Churchill Insurance.
 Mortimer provided the voice of the adverts' signature nodding dog, Churchill, and Reeves was the consumer, prompting the dog to extol the virtues of insurance deals offered by the company.
 Reeves' contract with Churchill was terminated in 2005 after he was arrested for a drink-driving offence which disqualified him from driving for 36 months and ordered 100 hours of community service.
 Mortimer continued to provide the voice for the dog until at least 2009.